spotlightpa/poor-richard/content/news/2020-02-07-government-watchdog-group-apologizes-for-violating-pa-lobbying-law.md

 +++
 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/The Patriot-News. </i><a href="https://www.spotlightpa.org/" target=_blank><i>Sign up for our free weekly newsletter</i></a><i>.</i>

-HARRISBURG — The Pennsylvania chapter of a national advocacy group known for its long-running campaign to improve lobbying transparency apologized Friday following a Spotlight PA report that it had[violated the state’s lobbying law](https://www.spotlightpa.org/news/2020/02/pennsylvania-lobbying-law-ethics-commission-fine-common-cause/ "https\://www.spotlightpa.org/news/2020/02/pennsylvania-lobbying-law-ethics-commission-fine-common-cause/").
+HARRISBURG — The Pennsylvania chapter of a national advocacy group known for its long-running campaign to improve lobbying transparency apologized Friday following a Spotlight PA report that it had [violated the state’s lobbying law](https://www.spotlightpa.org/news/2020/02/pennsylvania-lobbying-law-ethics-commission-fine-common-cause/ "https\://www.spotlightpa.org/news/2020/02/pennsylvania-lobbying-law-ethics-commission-fine-common-cause/").

 Common Cause Pennsylvania was fined $19,900 in January by the state Ethics Commission for filing an expense report 112 days after the deadline last year.
 The group had also missed filing deadlines for four other reports since the beginning of 2018, state officials said.